johndzxu/mcwics/README.md

-# A Tic-tac-toe Game
+# Tic-tac-toe

-A Tic-tac-toe game created at Hack McWiCS 2024.
-It implements a Q-learning reinforcement model and plays at a near perfect level.
+Tic-tac-toe with reinforcement learning, made at Hack McWiCS 2024.

+The bot implements a Q-learning model and plays at a near perfect level.